 A career is all the productive work, paid and unpaid, performed throughout a person's lifetime.
 Career Education provides students with opportunities to learn about their interests, to become aware and appreciate a range of careers, and to develop decision-making, job-seeking, and job-keeping skills.

 Explore the links below to help make informed career choices.

-Find wages and employment trends, occupational requirements, employer contacts nationwide, and an extensive career resource library online.
+Career OnestopSource for career exploration from the U.S. Department of Labor.
+Use the Career Onestop Toolkit to find wages and employment trends, occupational requirements, employer contacts nationwide, and an extensive career resource library.

 Armed Services Vocational Aptitude BatteryInformation about and practice questions for the ASVAB, a career exploration tool that helps students identify their skill strengths and interest areas where they are most likely to succeed.MCPS ASVAB testing dates